Hannahvandenbos/ExplainableAuthorshipVerification/Usage/Initialization.md

 # Initialization

-After downloading the project, install the necessary packages by running the following, we recommend to install it in a virtual (conda) environment:
+After downloading the project from github, install the necessary packages by running the following, we recommend to install it in a virtual (conda) environment:

 ```sh
 # Upgrade pip